MohamedElBannaSit/StickerPrinter/README.md

 # StickerPrinter

-A none UI used for printing stickers that supports TSC Honey Zebra printers or any network printer.
+A none UI used for printing stickers that supports TSC HoneyWell Zebra printers or any network printer.